Flow Filter Anatomy

 to retrieve the pointer to the input (line 12).

-Flow filters have a member function params()
+Flow filters have a member function params() that returns a reference

 to the Conduit node containing the filter parameters that were previously